Breadcrumb

 Information Innovation Office

-Bastian joins DARPA from the Army Cyber Institute (ACI) within the Department of Electrical Engineering and Computer Science at USMA, where he serves as division chief, Data & Decision Sciences, and senior research scientist.
-His extensive portfolio focuses on researching and developing intelligent, assured, human-aware, data-centric, and decision-driven capabilities that enable information advantage and decision dominance for multi-domain operations across the complex, contested, congested, and evolving battlefield.
-He also teaches operations research, data science, statistics, and systems engineering as faculty in both the Department of Systems Engineering and the Department of Mathematical Sciences.
+Bastian joins DARPA from the Army Cyber Institute (ACI) within the Department of Electrical Engineering and Computer Science at USMA, where he currently serves as chief scientist and previously served as division chief, Data & Decision Sciences, chief data scientist, and principal research scientist.
+His extensive portfolio focuses on researching and developing intelligent, assured, human-aware, data-centric, and decision-driven capabilities that enable decision advantage for multi-domain operations across the complex, contested, congested, and evolving battlefield.
+He also teaches courses and advises cadets in operations research, applied statistics and data science, and systems engineering as a permanent USMA faculty member.

 Prior to becoming an academy professor, Bastian served as an operations research/systems analysis officer with assignments as the chief AI architect at the DoD Joint Artificial Intelligence Center, operations research scientist at the ACI/USMA, and analytics officer at the U.S. Army Human Resources Command.
 He also previously served as an aeromedical evacuation officer and UH-60 helicopter pilot with the 25th Combat Aviation Brigade, including a year-long deployment supporting Operation Enduring Freedom.